straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ```

 ## K-Nearest Neighbors (K-NN)
+Note - the color map visualizations only works for datasets with 2 features

 KNN is a nonlinear classifier
 1. Chose the number of K neighbors (5 is a good starting point)
 2. Take the K nearest neighbors of the new data point, according to the Euclidean distance sqrt(x^2+y^2)